cmdruid/regtest-workbench/README.md

 ## Development

 *Work in progress.
-Will write an introduction to interactive mode and how to hack the project on your own!*
+Feel free to hack the project on your own!*

 ## Contribution